 The other component to Mullins’ job is community engagement, and Mullins said hosting various Kid’s Days are a great way to engage the community.
 A recent Kid’s Day in Tempe, Ariz., brought about 150 local youngsters out to hit with players and coaches from the Arizona State men’s and women’s tennis teams.
 The USTA Southwest Section also got involved and participated.

 At the ITA Masters Tournament in Malibu, Mullins ran a High School Coaches Workshop with the help of Pepperdine Men’s Coach Adam Schaechterle.
-At the ITA Fall Nationals another successful Kid’s Day took place in Newport Beach with Yale women’s coach Danielle McNamara and Brian Kalbas who leads the University of North Carolina women’s program.
+At the ITA Fall Nationals, another successful Kid’s Day took place in Newport Beach with Yale women’s coach Danielle McNamara and Brian Kalbas who leads the University of North Carolina women’s program.

-“They came out and shared some insight and we had a coaches’ panel that was designed to educate parents, players and coaches on college scholarships,” Mullins said.
+“They came out and shared some insight, and we had a coaches’ panel that was designed to educate parents, players and coaches on college scholarships,” Mullins said.
 “The feedback we have received is positive.
-People really appreciate it and they walk away having learned something they hadn’t known before.”
+People really appreciate it, and they walk away having learned something they hadn’t known before.”

 The overall promotion of college tennis is the key.

 “It’s trying to get college tennis in their heads a little bit and provide the educational opportunity,” Mullins said.
-“There’s not a lack of information out there, I just think a lot of parents don’t really know where to start.
+“There’s not a lack of information out there, and I just think a lot of parents don’t really know where to start.
 Any time we get the opportunity to educate the parents, players and coaches we need to take advantage of that opportunity.

-“These (ITA) tournaments often bring us to different parts of the country so it’s not like we are always going back to the same places each year,” Mullins added.
+“These (ITA) tournaments often bring us to different parts of the country, so it’s not like we are always going back to the same places each year,” Mullins added.
 “We have a golden opportunity to engage with the tennis community wherever we go.”

 Mullins’ biggest initiative in terms of community engagement currently is Tennis For America, a program where recently graduated college tennis players spend a year of service somewhere in the tennis industry.
 Modeled after Teach For America, the pilot program would be the first of its kind in NCAA athletics and Mullins is currently applying for AmeriCorps VISTA funding where the U.S. government would help fund the program or provide a monthly stipend to the participants.